How to ease a gallbladder attack? 11 Natural Tips

 Bile accumulates in the gallbladder between meals.

-When we eat, it contracts and sends bile into the bile ducts, cystic duct, and common bile duct, for it to drain into the small intestine.
+When you eat, the gallbladder contracts, sending bile into the bile ducts, cystic duct, and common bile duct, allowing it to drain into the small intestine.

 So this bile, composed of water and bile salts, will facilitate digestion and assimilate fats.